 On the other hand, to support post-partum mums in their recovery amidst the additional waiting time due to COVID-19, confinement agencies in Singapore are another option.
 While we are unable to interview the prospective lady assigned, we can let the agency know of any specific requirements or concerns so they can assign the best fit for your family.

-How much does it cost to hire a confinement lady in Singapore?
+How much does it cost to hire a confinement nanny in Singapore?

 These days, confinement agency packages are pretty competitive too with all the additional freebies thrown in.
 Some include special discounted rates for prenatal and postnatal massage too.
 Note that additional fees apply for caring of twins and during the Chinese New Year period.